knpuniversity/symfony4/sfcasts/uploads/uploading-private-files.md

 anything yet.
 Check out the `var/` directory...
 `var/uploads/article_reference/symfony-best-practices...`, we got it!

-Of course, there's absolutely no way for *any* user to access this file, so we'll handle that next.
+Of course, there's absolutely no way for *any* user to access this file, but we'll handle that soon.

+Next: unless we *really* trust our authors, we probably shouldn't let them upload *any* file type.
+Let's tighten that up.